lf-lang/reactor-c/CONTRIBUTING.md

 #### Function declarations (3.1j)

-We do not use the special case mentioned in Barr 3.1j.
+When defining a function, we do not add a space between the function name and the opening parenthesis.

 #### Horizontal alignment (3.2a, c)
 Tabs are always forbidden.
 The use of multiple consecutive spaces is forbidden except as indentation